-Figure 7: Classic Maya absolutive and ergative pronouns
+Figure 7: Classic Maya ergative and absolutive pronominal affixes

-5.11.
-TYPICAL STRUCTURE AND CONTENT OF THE TEXTS
+IV TYPICAL STRUCTURE AND CONTENT OF THE TEXTS

-5.11.1.
-MONUMENTAL INSCRIPTIONS
+17. MONUMENTAL INSCRIPTIONS

 It is clear now that the content of monumental inscriptions is primarily historical.
 The focus of these public texts is almost exclusively on important events of particular dynasties.
 The most common occurrences in the inscriptions consist of royal activities, such as accessions, war, capture, various ritual activities, birth, death, heir-designations, royal visits, and the like.
 Quite frequently the histories represented in the public art were limited to momentous events in the lives of the elite, and linked with powerful historical or supernatural beings.